Catallactic/catallactic-site/docs/yellowpaper.md

 Security Tokens and NFT only work as Store of Value

-Stablecoins and Fiduciary Money can be used to transfer value as Medium of Exchange and can be used to account value as Unit of Account.
+Stablecoins and Fiat Money can be used to transfer value as Medium of Exchange and can be used to account value as Unit of Account.
 But they do not perform well persisting value so hey are not good Stored of Value.

 Finally, Commodity Money and Representative Money are good as Unit of Account and Store of Value but they are not optimal as Medium of Exchange.